The German word Sage in reality cannot be translated. Unlike English legend it emphasizes the oral tradition, that what is said.

 Russian: Протоколы сионских мудрецов

 English: The Protocols of the Elders of Zion

 Spanish: Los protocolos de los sabios de Sión

-The Russian original – a conspiracy about a Jewish world control – said мудрец or sage.
-So, the translators all needed to convey that meaning in their target languages.
-The Chinese and Japanese however, both coming from true sage cultures, did not translate sage 圣/聖sheng, but instead used 贤/賢xian: able and virtues persons.
-Forcing the East-Asians to translate “Die Weisen von Zion” as the “Shengren of Zion” would have been a similar act of terror than forcing the Germans to translate it “Die Philosophen of Zion”.
-That was because “Die Philosophen von Zion” would have sounded like a positive title for a negative book, while “Die Weisen von Zion” sounded just like that: a negative title for a negative book.
-The English, by the way, just like the Chinese and Japanese thought “sages” to be an inappropriately positive term and instead used the patriarchic “elders”.
-The Germans could of course use pejorative die Weisenfirst because the Jews were Orientals and second because the plotting Jews in that book were not exactly nice people.
+The Russian original—a conspiracy about a Jewish world domintion—said мудрец or sage.
+So, the international translators, if they aimed for atmosphere, needed to convey that meaning in their host languages.
+The Chinese and Japanese however, both coming from true sage cultures, did not translate sage 圣/聖sheng, but instead used 贤/賢xian: supernatural persons.
+Forcing the East-Asians to translate ‘Die Weisen von Zion’ as the ‘Shengren of Zion’ would have been a similar act of terror than forcing the Germans to translate it ‘Die Philosophen of Zion.’
+That was because ‘Die Philosophen von Zion’ would have been a positive title for a negative book, while ‘Die Weisen von Zion’ sounded just like that: a negative title for a negative book.
+The English translators, thought ‘sages’ to be an inappropriately positive term and instead used the patriarchal ‘elders.’
+The Germans could finally employ the pejorative die Weisen first because the Jews were Orientals and second because the plotting Jews in that book were bad people.

 New Testament, Lutheran Bible, 1522, Mt 2, 1-12